nils-hamel/turing-project/src/turing-auto/auto-icv-htv-oti-l2/README.md

 size has to be identical from a call to another.
 Loading a trained network with a given hidden size with another value as parameters will raise an error.

-Using invert hyperbolic sinus as activation function imply specificity in the image input and output format.
+As hyperbolic tangent is used as activation function for both hidden and output layers imply specificity in the image input and output format.
 Instead of being normalised on the [0,1] floating point range, the greyscale pixels intensities are normalised on [-1,+1] range.
-The images created by the output layer are also normalised on this specific range.
+The image produced by the output layer are then expressed according to this specific format.

 The network implementation script provides different modes.
 The first mode correspond to the network training and retraining process.
 The second mode